MaoZiming/papers/1-basic-os/02-processes.md

 # Process

+- Instruction Set Architecture (ISA):
+  -  ISA defines the supported instructions, data types, registers, the hardware support for managing main memory (such as the memory consistency, addressing modes, virtual memory), and the input/output model of implementations of the ISA.
+     -  E.g. x86, developed by Intel, CISC
+     -  ARM, developed by ARM Holdings, RISC
 - Process
   - Processor (Von Neumann model of computing):
   - Fetch an instruction from memory
   - Decode the instruction (Figure out what instruction it is)
+    - During decoding, the processor needs to: determine what instruction is represented by the opcode so that the instruction can be issued to the correct execution unit and that the correct operation is performed correctly interpret the arguments, prefixes, and other values attached to the instruction and pass the relevant information to the relevant circuitry (in most modern processor designs) break the instruction down into its corresponding micro-operations With modern processors, this can be a complex operation that requires multiple stages in the pipeline.
+To speed this process up, a dedicated cache may be used to store micro-operations for frequently-executed instructions.
   - Execute the instruction
   - Contents of memory is in its address space.
 - Contents of CPU registers (including the program counter and stack pointer).
   - program counter (PC), or instruction pointer (IP): which instruction will execute next
   - stack pointer & frame pointer: manage the stack for function parameters, local variables, and return addresses
   - Stack pointer: tracks the top of the stack in memory
+    - Stack holds temporary results
+    - Permit recursive execution
   - Frame pointer: points to a fixed location within the stack frame of the current function.
 The stack frame contains the function’s local variables, parameters, and return address.
     - Redundant (can just use stack pointer + offset? save one extra register. )
     - Useful when getting stack trace.